maidstone-hackspace/maidstone-hackspace/README.md

 if everything is okay.

-The simplest way to setup this site is to use docker so please install that from this site https://docs.docker.com/engine/installation/ and make sure the quick start guide works https://docs.docker.com/machine/get-started/ then you can use the commands below to test and make changes.
+The simplest way to setup this site is to use docker-compose so please install that from this site https://docs.docker.com/engine/installation/ and make sure the quick start guide works https://docs.docker.com/machine/get-started/ then you can use the commands below to test and make changes.

-    docker build -t maidstone-hackspace .
-    docker run -p 5000:5000 maidstone-hackspace
+    docker-compose up

-If you plan on making large changes consider discussing it first so you dont wast your own time.
+If you plan on making large changes consider discussing it first so you dont waste your own time.

 Generating static content
 -------------------------